-Monticello’s (Monti’s)- Student run and open every Friday and Saturday night, come enjoy free snacks, milkshakes and entertainment!
-Monticello’s also hosts frequent Karaoke nights and special theme nights.
-Sponsored and run by the Student Activities Board (SAB).
+Inside Scoop- Student run and open every Friday and Saturday night, come enjoy milkshakes and entertainment!
+Sponsored by the Office of Belonging and Engagement

 President's Events - President Knapp and his wife Kelly host a variety of events at their home for students throughout the year.